Mobile authentication with OTP

 After you have passed the mobile authentication request to the SDK, the SDK will request the app to let the user either confirm or deny the request.

-The SDK will delegate control back to the provided ONGMobileAuthRequestDelegate implementation.
-Hence, the application must contain a class that implements the methods specified below.
+The SDK will delegate control back to the provided ONGMobileAuthRequestDelegate

-Mobile authentication requests are represented by the ONGMobileAuthRequest class.
-Objects of this class are passed to every ONGMobileAuthRequestDelegate method.
+method.
 From those objects you can get the following information about the current mobile authentication request:

-• userProfile - instance of ONGUserProfile for which the request has been received.
+for which the request has been received.type

-• message - message specified by the initiator when initiating the mobile authentication request.
-This field represents the secure_message parameter sent while initiating the mobile authentication request.
-The message length is not limited.
+- message specified by the initiator when initiating the mobile authentication request.
+This field represents thesecure_message

-• transactionId - A unique identifier for each Mobile Authentication request.
+- A unique identifier for each Mobile Authentication request.

-When a confirmation challenge is received you can display UI containing information from the ONGMobileAuthRequest and options to confirm or deny the request.
 After a response from the user is received you should send it back to the SDK by calling the confirmation block.

 - (void)userClient:(ONGUserClient *)userClient